pjb3/back-end-web-development/bewd-spring-2015.md

 #### Classes:
 1. Running node from the console
 1. Routing
-1. More Ruby, stacktraces, and debugging
+1. More Node, stacktraces, and debugging
 1. Bootstrap, Forms and Values
 1. Databases, Models & Migrations
 1.